How to write my invitation note or my prospecting message on LinkedIn?

 The Call To Action

-Now that you have explained how you are offering a product/service X that answered problem Y, you need to tell your prospect the next steps.
+Now that you have explained how you are offering a product/service X that responds to problem Y, you must tell your prospect what their next steps.

-For example, you can send a registration link, indicate a link to your website or even offer your target to come back to you.
+For example, you can send a registration link, indicate a link to your website or even propose that your target contacts you.

 In general, it is best to never exceed 500 characters in your message.
-Remember that you only have a few seconds to capture your prospect’s attention, the human brain is made to get an idea of the potential interest of a message in less than 2 seconds.
+Remember that you only have a few seconds to capture your prospect’s attention, the human brain is made in such a way so as to decide if a message is potentially interesting in less than 2 seconds.
 Chances are, your message won’t even get read if your post takes too long to read at first glance.

 Analyzing a LinkedIn message